 Education and Training:

-You can also become an exhaust fitter and repairer through a traineeship in Automotive Mechanical.
+To become an exhaust fitter and repairer you usually have to complete a traineeship in Automotive Exhaust System Technology.
 Entry requirements may vary, but employers generally require Year 10.
 Ask your career adviser about the possibility of starting some of this training in school.

-To work as an exhaust fitter and repairer in WA you will need to obtain, or work under the supervision of someone who holds, a Motor Vehicle Repairer's Certificate.
-This certificate can be obtained from the Department of Commerce, Commissioner for Consumer Protection.
+To work as an exhaust fitter and repairer in WA, you will need to obtain, or work under the supervision of someone who holds, a Motor Vehicle Repairer's Certificate.
+This certificate can be obtained from the Commissioner for Consumer Protection, part of the Department of Commerce.
 Visit their website for more information.

 It is useful for exhaust fitters and repairers to hold a drivers licence.

 While the following courses are related to this occupation, they may not necessarily lead directly to employment, nor provide the most direct pathway to the occupation.
 Courses which provide preliminary or informal training, as well as those which provide additional job skills following initial qualifications may also be listed.

 *Course is offered by more than one institution.
 Click link for details.

 Exhaust fitters and repairers work mainly for small specialist exhaust and muffler repair companies.
 Some of these firms may also be involved with tyre sales and fitting, as well as other mechanical services.